airswap/airswap-about/protocols/light.md

 # Protocol Fees

 A protocol fee (in basis points) is hashed into the signature and verified during settlement.
 The value of this parameter must match its current value of `signerFee` on the [Light](./contract-deployments.md) contract.
+The amount is transferred from the `signerWallet` address upon settlement.

 # Authorized Signers